Clemapfel/jluna/docs/manual.md

 # in julia
 instance = InstanceType()
-InstanceType.member_function(instance, arguments)
+instance.member_function(instance, arguments)
 ```

-By making the instance the argument, julia functions inside a struct emulate the C++ behavior of being able to access all members of the struct they are part of.
+By making the instance an argument, the julia function emulate the C++ behavior of being able to access all members of the struct they are part of.

 ### Function Definition